Using Agents and Tools

 Some commands do not write any data to stdout which means the plugin can't pass the output of the execution to the LLM.
 When this occurs, the tool will instead share the exit code.

-The LLM is specifically instructed to detect if you're running a test suite, and if so, to insert a flag in its XML request.
+The LLM is specifically instructed to detect if you're running a test suite, and if so, to insert a flag in its request.
 This is then detected and the outcome of the test is stored in the corresponding flag on the chat buffer.
 This makes it ideal for workflows to hook into.

 @editor